yury-lysogorskiy/lammps/doc/src/Errors_details.rst

 :doc:`Morse <pair_morse>`, :doc:`Born-Meyer-Huggins <pair_born>`, and
 similar.
-Such required callbacks have not been implemented for many-body potentials so one would have to implement them to add compatiability with these computes (which may be difficult to do in a generic fashion).
+Such required callbacks have not been implemented for many-body potentials so one would have to implement them to add compatibility with these computes (which may be difficult to do in a generic fashion).
 Whether this warning indicates that contributions to the computed properties are missing depends on the groups used.
 At any rate, careful testing of the results is advised when this warning